Consider Volunteering in a Clinical Research Study!

 Current: Clinical Trial for Chronic Rhinusitis for Adults with or without Nasal Polyps (TITAN Study)

 If chronic rhinosinusitis with nasal polyps is causing loss of smell, congestion, runny nose, or facial pain/pressure, you may want to consider a clinical study for adults 18 to 65 years of age.
-If you qualify, all study-related medication and care is provided at no cost to you.
+If you qualify, all study-related medication and care are provided at no cost to you.

 Why is this study important?